 All pupils and parents in The Prep school are asked to sign a "Charter for the safe use of the internet" (Pupil Acceptable Use Agreement - Prep School) this outlines the expected behaviour towards the use of IT.
-This information is stored in the ICT Subject Handbook in Teams.

 All pupils and parents in the College are asked to sign the 'Pupil Acceptable Use Agreement'.
 This policy, written for the pupil, sets out the do's and don'ts of using ICT in a responsible manner.
 This information is captured in ISAMs, to ensure all pupils have signed the acceptance form and is updated on a regular basis.
 Due to the nature and pace of technological change, pupils are asked to sign a new form as and when new measures emerge.